 Nabors Industries’ PE trend

-Forward PE considers the sell-side analyst consensus estimate of earnings for the next four quarters.
-Nabors Industries’ forward PE isn’t available, reflecting analysts’ expectations of negative earnings for the next four quarters.
+Nabors Industries’ PE multiple was not meaningful in 2015 and 2016 as a result of negative adjusted earnings during this period.
+Nabors Industries’ forward PE is not meaningful, reflecting analysts’ expectations of negative earnings for the next four quarters.

 Nabors Industries’ price-to-cash-flow multiple